floridop/MNXB11-fairytale/fairytale.md

 keep her cool in the face of what they had just witnessed at the press room of the Johnson Space Center in Houston.

-There once lived a man, in Russia long ago, before this story was even written

-There once lived a man, in Russia long ago.
+Before this story was even written, there lived a certain man, in Russia long ago.
 He was big and strong, in his eyes a flaming glow.

 ------------------------------------------
 > ONLY ADD CONTENT ABOVE THE LINE